DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-ect-theory.md

 "That is everyone facing the front.
 Well class, that took us 2 minutes and 10 seconds.
 Now I think we can do it much quicker than that.
 The quicker we move from the carpet to our chairs, the more learning time we will have.

-"Let’s try it again.
+"Let's try it again.
 3, 2, 1 go!

 "Fantastic start, I can see Molly and Cameron moving so fast!
 Well done.
 Excellent, this table here are all in their seats waiting to start.

 "Ok so we did that in 1 minute and 10 seconds.
 That is a real improvement.
 Well done class!"

-Let’s take a closer look at the example and pick out the ways the teacher has managed the transition:
+Let's take a closer look at the example and pick out the ways the teacher has managed the transition:

 ## Script analysis